Bigpet/ai-dev-tools-zoomcamp_tasks/03-mcp/Homework_answers.md

 >
 > Select the closest answer if you don't get the exact match.

+The word "data" appears 59 times on https://datatalks.club/

+> * 61

 ## Question 5: Implement Search (2 points)